Michigan has become one the latest states to offer online and mobile sports betting and online casino gambling to its residents.

 So far, Detroit’s commercial casinos have opened retail sportsbooks on their premises but the state’s tribal casinos have been slow in catching up.
 All of Michigan’s casinos were shut down during the COVID-19 outbreak.

-Online sportsbooks in Michigan are yet to open, but the first websites could launch by the end of 2020 or early 2021.
-Some major online operators are already in partnership with land-based casinos.
+Online sportsbooks in Michigan have began to open including some major online operators that are already in partnership with land-based casinos.
 Greektown Casino has partnered with DraftKings, Northern Waters Casino has partnered with PointsBet, and the Odawa Casino Resorts chain has partnered with The Stars Group.

 In December 2019, Gov. Whitmer also signed HB 4311 – the Lawful Internet Gaming Act.
 This makes it legal for the Michigan Gaming Control Board (MGCB) to issue licenses to online casino and poker operators.
 Gamblers aged 21 or over in Michigan will also be allowed to play for real money on their smartphones and tablets.